What is Teleport?

 - If you want to contribute to Teleport or file a bug report/issue, you can do so by creating an issue in Github.

 - If you are interested in Teleport Enterprise or more responsive support during a POC, we can also create a dedicated Slack channel for you during your POC.
-You can reach out to us through our website to arrange for a POC.
+You can reach out to us through our website or email us at [email protected] to arrange for a POC.